timothykibler/steammodviewer/README.md

-# Steam Workshop Browser
+# Simple Steam Workshop Browser

 Run this tool to automatically generate workshopIDs based on selected Workshop items.
 Eventually want to get modIDs but there doesn't seem to currently be a consistent way to get that without actually installing the workshop mod.

 Requires an active Web API token which can be generated at https://steamcommunity.com/dev/apikey.
-I recommend not running this anywhere publicly accessible.

 ## Required env var
 ```